top of page

 A little stardust, a little magic

-The fabled Philosopher's Stone can produce the Elixir of Life, the secret to immortality or extreme longevity; a panacea for all disease; and effect the transmutation of base metals to noble.
-It's the ultimate goal of alchemic research and experimentation.
+The fabled Philosophers' Stone can produce the Elixir of Life, the secret to immortality or extreme longevity; a panacea for all disease; and effect the transmutation of base metals to noble.
+For some, it's the ultimate goal of alchemic research and experimentation.

-While regions such as China, Egypt and Arabia also use alchemy for centuries, the term 'Philosopher's Stone' is used primarily in the West.
+While regions such as China, Egypt and Arabia also use alchemy for centuries, the term 'Philosophers' Stone' is used primarily in the West.
 It appears in isolated early medieval texts.
-Mention of a mystic stone goes back to 5th century BCE philosopher Democritus.

 potions in bottles, green and yellow glow, old box